usnistgov/ccu_validation_scoring/README.md

  * `-o`: output directory containing the score and alignment file

+ * `-q`: do not dump ther final alignment and scores to stdout

 ```bash
 # an example of cd scoring
 CCU_scoring score-cd \